GoogleChrome/web.dev/src/site/content/en/learn/css/box-model/index.md

 To break this analogy down:

-* The content box is the artwork
+* The content box is the artwork.
-* The padding box is the white matte, between the frame and the artwork
+* The padding box is the white matte, between the frame and the artwork.
-* The border box is the the frame, providing a literal border for the artwork
+* The border box is the the frame, providing a literal border for the artwork.
-* The margin box is the space between each frame
+* The margin box is the space between each frame.
-* The shadow occupies the same space as the margin box
+* The shadow occupies the same space as the margin box.

 ## Debugging the box model